 Here are some lovely garden ideas for the balcony or terrace to make it the coolest place in the house.

-The best part of these garden ideas is that it will be done with minimal expense and it will repurpose your old waste products lying in your house
+The best part of these garden ideas is that they will be done with minimal expense and will repurpose your old waste products lying in your house

 Put Your Green Thumb to Work – Reuse and Repurpose plastic bottles to create garden planters